Kuan-Pang/CellSearchR/README.md

 ## Contribution

 The author for the package is Kuan Pang.
-The author worte `searchCell` and `plotAnnotation`.
+The author wrote `searchCell` and `plotAnnotation`.
 The author curated the datasets of `cellxgene3k` and `covid.pbmc3k`.
-These two functions utilize the Cellxgene dataset for reference mapping and cell annotation. `searchCell` function implements a costumized `Seurat` cell embedding. `plotAnnotation` function visualizes the annotation results in a UMAP plot also with support from `Seurat`.
-The sample dataset `cellxgene3k` is subsampled from Cellxgene cenesus and preprocessed with `Seurat` and `SeuratDisk`.
+These two functions utilize the Cellxgene dataset for reference mapping and cell annotation. `searchCell` function implements a customized `Seurat` cell embedding. `plotAnnotation` function visualizes the annotation results in a UMAP plot also with support from `Seurat`.
+The sample dataset `cellxgene3k` is subsampled from Cellxgene census and preprocessed with `Seurat` and `SeuratDisk`.
 Another sample dataset `covid.pbmc3k` is processed and downsampled from original publication by Ballestar et al. Generative AI, copilot, was used to assist code writing.

 ## References